 Don’t let vision issues get in the way of achieving your best on the sports field.
 If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Dr. Harold Ashcraft at The Myopia Management Center At Family Eyecare Center of Optometry to schedule an eye exam today.

-The Myopia Management Center At Family Eyecare Center of Optometry serves patients from Los Angeles, Westchester, El Segundo, Playa Del Rey, and throughout California.
+The Myopia Management Center At Family Eyecare Center of Optometry serves patients from Los Angeles, Westchester, Inglewood, Playa Del Rey, and throughout California.